Sophia-bhs/slow5_pod5_converter/docs/DESIGN.md

 Aided by:
 - Writing the src code in the C programming languagea, low-level time-efficient programming language, as well as referencing the appropriate c_apis and libraries
 The program should ideally be able to to convert a pod5 file of 4000 reeds to slow5 in under 10 seconds.

-### Consistent across various platforms

-Aided by:
-- A well documented environment setup which considers running the program on different computing systems (linux/windows/MacOS)
-- Slow5 which works efficiently with both SSD/NVME and HDD disks and how they access data
-- Makefile which keeps the compilation method consistent across all platforms

 ### Use minimal/controllable memory for peak memory effiicency